saakshiraut28/Flappy-bird/README.md

 # Flappy-bird
+This is a simple flappy-bird game built using pygame.
+# Instructions
-use space bar to fly
+Use space bar to fly.
-if you hit the pipes game will be over
+If you hit the pipes game will be over.